Acumatica/Acumatica-Surveys/Installation & Setup Guide.md

 This is an extensive step-by-step guide for customers to successfully install & setup the customization package.
 We have recently improved structure of our documentation by separating documenation of information such as release notes, [README](https://github.com/Acumatica/Acumatica-Surveys/blob/master/README.md), and documentation guides.
 The [README](https://github.com/Acumatica/Acumatica-Surveys/blob/master/README.md) will serve as an introduction and table of content hyper-linked to easily navigate the information the reader needs at any particular time.

-The planned changes will enhance the readibility and utility of the documentation itself.
+The changes will enhance the readibility and utility of the documentation itself.

 ## Setup Instructions for Installing the Acumatica Surveys package

 **Step One:** Download the customization package (AcumaticaSurveyPkg.zip) appropriate for your version of Acumatica.
-Curently we support versions 2019R2 & 2020R2, respectively.
+Curently we support versions:

+**Acumatica 2019R2 (Build 19.208.0051 onward)

+**Acumatica 2020R1 (Build 20.100.0095 onward)

+To download the customization package for 2019R2, click [here](https://github.com/Acumatica/Acumatica-Surveys/tree/2019R2).
+For 2020R1, click [here](https://github.com/Acumatica/Acumatica-Surveys/tree/2020R1).

 <img src="/docs/images/SS1-DownloadPackage.PNG" height="50%" width="50%">